The Best e-Procurement Systems for Public Procurement - 24 Rules

 Rule 24: Platforms use standard specifications to structure their data and to promote interoperability

 These rules are public e-procurement basics and, certainly, each rule can be elaborated and made even better.
-Today’s market of e-procurement solutions is yet lacking best in class products created specifically for PIUs, public institutions and International Organizations.
+Today’s market of e-procurement solutions for public institutions and International Organizations is lacking best in class products.
 Therefore, these basic rules are the “scanner” for all new e-procurement platforms marketed to your organization.
+Bookmark this page for your future reference.